-Bacon-Wrapped Jalapeño Chicken Bites are flattened chicken tenders stuffed with cream cheese laced with chopped jalapeño pieces, then wrapped with bacon.
-They will make the men in your life go crazy.
-I promise.
+Preview: Armadillo Eggs with Chicken and Bacon are flattened chicken tenders stuffed with cream cheese, laced with chopped jalapeño pieces, then wrapped with bacon.

 Whether you’re planning a cookout this weekend or cooking indoors, grill up a few of these sizzling treats for a quick appetizer or serve as an entree.
 I can’t think of a better way to celebrate the Fourth of July than with a big plate of these spicy, cheesy, smoky, and crispy chicken nuggets.